-As of January 1, 2023, DEXTENZA has separate payment in the ASC+ setting due to meeting the criteria set forth in the non-opioid as a surgical supply provision by CMS.
+As of January 1, 2025, DEXTENZA has separate payment in the ASC and HOPD settings due to meeting the criteria set forth in the non-opioid as a surgical supply provision by CMS.

-When submitting a claim, enter a unit of 4 for the DEXTENZA HCPCS code (J1096).
+5. When submitting a claim, enter a unit of 4 for the DEXTENZA HCPCS code (J1096).

 The HCPCS descriptor for DEXTENZA is 0.1mg.